nathanenglehart/nathanenglehart.github.io/t-test.md

 ```
 In this case, the sample's T value is 7.460448 with degree of freedom of 3779. \
 \
-To avoid so many manual calculations, this process can be simplified using <strong>R</strong>.
+To avoid so many manual calculations, this process can be simplified using R:

 ```r
 #!/usr/bin/env Rscript